Sanjjay/TVScreenManager/README.md

 Android TVs use "Secure Settings" to control what happens when the device is idle.
 Applications cannot change these settings by default to prevent malicious apps from taking over your screen.

-By running the ADB command above, you unlock the doors for **TVScreensaverManager** to safely talk to the Android system system and write your preferred choices directly into the TV's configuration file.
+By running the ADB command above, you unlock the doors for **TVScreenManager** to safely talk to the Android system system and write your preferred choices directly into the TV's configuration file.

 ---